Code-Institute-Submissions/interactive-frontend-project-1/README.md

 The weather app will be implemented according to the city chosen later on with 3 days forecast.

 # Technologies Used

 Bootstrap 3.3.7 (https://getbootstrap.com/docs/3.3/) is used for the design and Google Maps API (https://developers.google.com/maps/documentation/javascript/tutorial)is used to show the hotels.

-# Bugs:
+# Possible Bugs:

-During implementation, I got JS notification  that some of the commands will be depreciated in 2019.

 Also, I had issues with Ad Block when using Firefox where markers did not show up.

 # Deployment

-This applicaton is written om Cloud9 and then GitHub was chosen as a hosting platfrom.
+I hosted this applicaton on GitHub as a hosting platfrom. https://pages.github.com/ .
+I created a repository named interactive-frontend-project .
+After updating the last version, I saved as a master https://keving555.github.io/interactive-frontend-project/ .

 # Content